Address5220 W Pinnacle Peak Rd

 Announcement:24 May 2008

 Groundbreaking and Site Dedication:4 June 2011 by Ronald A. Rasband

 Public Open House:10 October–1 November 2014

 Exterior Finish:Precast integral colored concrete panels

-Ordinance Rooms:Two ordinance rooms (two-stage progressive) and four sealing
+Ordinance Rooms:Two instruction rooms (two-stage progressive), four sealing rooms, and one baptistry

 Angel Moroni Raising

 On May 15, 2013, the traditional gold-leafed figure of the angel Moroni was installed atop the spire of the Phoenix Arizona Temple to an audience of enthusiastic workers and members who gathered to the temple to witness the milestone event.